Marty Friedman: In Japan and recent work (2000–present)

 In 2011, Friedman worked with Ayanocozey Show to make the song SAMURAI STRONG STYLE, theme of the Tokusatsu movie Kamen Rider × Kamen Rider Fourze & OOO: Movie War Mega Max.
 The catchphrase for the movie is "In Winter 2011, Movie War Will Evolve" (2011年冬、MOVIE大戦が〈進化〉する, Nisenjūichinen Fuyu, Mūbī Taisen ga Shinka Suru).
 Friedman and Ayanocozey had previously worked together when they joined the Japanese promotional super-group FANTA, releasing the 2010 single "Fantastic Love".
 Friedman stood for the "F" in FANTA, Ayanocozey stood for the first "A", and the other members of the group made up the other letters.

 Friedman recorded with Daniel Tompkins of Tesseract in Tompkins' band Skyharbor's debut album, Blinding White Noise.
 At the end of 2012, a full album containing heavy metal covers of Momoiro Clover Z's songs was also released by a band named "Metal Clone X".
 Although band members remained anonymous, Friedman was cited as label producer and arranger.

 In 2013, Friedman released his first library of guitar loops on LoopArtists.
 Friedman recorded collections of clean-tone, high gain lead and rhythm guitar loops that are intended for use in a production and remix environment.
 Friedman has been doing concert tours for the Bravely Default original soundtrack in 2013 as well as the Budokan concert tours among others.
 In combination with these tours he also released his new album Inferno in 2014 which he toured across Europe going to places such as Norway, Poland, Netherlands and Germany.

 In 2014, Friedman collaborated again with Momoiro Clover Z, providing the guitar track for their single "Moon Pride".
 The song was also used as the opening theme music for the television series Sailor Moon Crystal, which premiered in July that year.

 In 2018, he collaborated with Man with a Mission's Jean-Ken Johnny, KenKen, and Kōji Fujimoto for the song "The Perfect World", which was used as main theme for the Netflix original anime series B: The Beginning.

+In 2021, he was inducted into The Metal Hall of Fame alongside Triumph, legacy members of Kiss and Iron Maiden, Stryper, and photographer Mark Weiss.